sdr-enthusiasts/docker-flightairmap/README.md

 **NOTE**: The Docker command provided in this quick start is given as an example and parameters should be adjusted to suit your needs.

+**_NOTE:_**: This provided configuration doesn't work.
+You have to use the external database configuration.
+This is a known issue, and the config is being left in the README for reference and consideration as we decide what to do about this.

 An example `docker-compose.yml` file is as follows:

 ```yaml